elastic/elasticsearch-dsl-py/docs/update_by_query.rst

   ubq = UpdateByQuery.from_dict({"query": {"match": {"title": "python"}}})

-If you wish to modify an existing ``Update By Query`` object, overriding it'ubq properties, instead use the ``update_from_dict`` method that alters an instance **in-place**:
+If you wish to modify an existing ``Update By Query`` object, overriding it's properties, instead use the ``update_from_dict`` method that alters an instance **in-place**: